shubhankar1995/PedestrianRouting/README.md

 <img src="snapshots/OutputStreetNetwork.png" height="400">

 ## How to use
 1. Make sure all the required python libraries are installed.
-The `openstreetmap (osmnx) python library` can be installed using `https://github.com/gboeing/osmnx`
+The `osmnx python library` can be installed using `https://github.com/gboeing/osmnx`
 2. If you are in the root directory, parse to the `DataGenerationPython` folder using the command `cd DataGenerationPython`
-3. Open the `geo_to_cells.py` file and replace the values of the variables `DISTANCE_RANGE`, `START_POINT`, `MAX_ROUTES`, `odMatrixFileNamePath`, `FILE_CREATION_PATH` with the desired ones.
+3. Open the `geo_to_cells.py` file and replace the values of the variables `DISTANCE_RANGE`, `START_POINT`, `MAX_ROUTES`, `odMatrixFileNamePath`, `CELL_FILE_NAME`, `DEMAND_FILE_NAME` ,`BLOCKAGE_FILE_NAME`, `LINKS_FILE_NAME`, `ROUTE_FILE_NAME`, `FILE_CREATION_PATH_CELLS`, `FILE_CREATION_PATH_DEMAND`, `FILE_CREATION_PATH_BLOCKAGE`, `FILE_CREATION_PATH_ROUTE`, `FILE_CREATION_PATH_LINKS` with the desired ones.
 4. Run the python script `geo_to_cells.py` by running the command in the command shell. `python3 geo_to_cells.py`
+5. Update the `scenario` and `parameters` files in the example folder or create your own scenrio file.
-5. Now navigate to the src folder by using the command `cd ..\StochasticAnisoPedCTM\src` and execute the `AnisoPedCTM.java` file.
+6. All the packages have been placed in the folder `StochasticAnisoPedCTM\src\anisopedctm`.Now navigate to the src folder by using the command `cd ..\StochasticAnisoPedCTM\src`.
+You can edit the sample `AnisoPedCTM.java` file which has been placed in that folder or create your own class with the main function.
+To run the sample class file execute the  file.

 ## Reference
-Hanseler, F. S., Lam, W. H. K., Bierlaire, M., Lederrey, G., Nikoli ́c, M., 2015.
+1. Hanseler, F. S., Lam, W. H. K., Bierlaire, M., Lederrey, G., Nikoli ́c, M., 2015.
 A dynamic network loading model for anisotropic and congested pedestrian flows.
 Presentation, 4th Annual Conference of The European Association for Research in Transportation, Copenhagen, Denmark.
+2. Boeing, G. 2017.
+"OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks."
+Computers, Environment and Urban Systems 65, 126-139. doi:10.1016/j.compenvurbsys.2017.05.004